tactik8/extract_from_html/README.md

-# extract_from_text
+# extract_from_html

-Python functions to extract unstructured information from text.
+Python functions to extract unstructured information from html.

 ## Requirements
-- Develop extractors to retrieve each of the following information from a string:
+- Develop extractors to retrieve each of the following information from a html string:
   - Emails
   - URLs
   - Phone numbers